The Knox County Democratic Party believes that all citizens have a role to play in our government

-Although Washington politics attract lots of attention, government at the local level has the most impact on our daily lives.
-Whether it’s the condition of roads and streets, the quality of schools, zoning issues, availability of parks and recreational opportunities, or the quality of public services, government at the township, city, and county level directly impacts the value of our property and the quality of our lives.
+Washington politics attract lots of attention, but government at the local level has the most impact on our daily lives.
+Whether it’s the condition of roads, the quality of schools, zoning issues, availability of parks, or the quality of public services, government at the township, city, and county level directly impacts the value of our property and the quality of our lives.

-Yet, too often people overlook the many opportunities for public service at the local level.
+Yet, many people overlook the opportunities for public service at the local level.
 Some people feel they don’t have the time or expertise to run, while others feel they have little chance of winning because of their partisan affiliation or because they are not part of an in-group of community leaders.

 All positions with the city of Mount Vernon (mayor, city council, auditor, treasurer, and director of law) are partisan positions, as are all countywide positions (commissioner, sheriff, engineer, treasurer, auditor, etc.).
 Judicial positions are nominated during the partisan primary, and party affiliation is disclosed on the general election ballot in these races.

 To begin a run for office, candidates must first collect signatures on official declaration of candidacy forms.
-These forms can be obtained at the Knox County Board of Elections and must be turned in by the filing deadline, accompanied by the filing deadline.
+These forms can be obtained at the Knox County Board of Elections and must be turned in by the filing deadline.
 The number of signatures required varies depending on the office.
 Since signatures can be rejected for a variety of reasons, candidates are urged to collect many more than the minimum number required.

 Filing deadlines are as follows: